 Cost: Previously, virtual tickets were $129 (in-person tickets were $999-$1,699; Moz subscribers paid $500 less than general admission non-subscribers).

 Description: Moz is an authority on all things SEO and content.
 Unlike other conferences, this three-day conference has only one track.
 So if you’re seeking a conference that doesn’t require a ton of decisions, this one is for you.
 Here you’ll have many opportunities to gain actionable takeaways from sessions that dive into SEO, analytics, content marketing, social media, and customer experience.
 MozCon speakers range from in-house Mozzers to marketing industry leaders.

 Great for: SEOs, content marketers, agency employees (with a specialization in content, SEO and analytics), and marketing consultants

 Description: CommerceNext focuses on marketing for retail and e-commerce, from direct-to-consumer (DTC) startups to traditional big-box sellers.
-Previous in-person conferences had around 1,200 attendees with 100+ speakers and 30+ breakout sessions.
+Previous in-person conferences had 600+ attendees with 80+ speakers and 30+ breakout sessions.
 Previous speakers have included leaders from Purple, Macy’s, Walmart, and Bonobos.

 Great for: C-suite, directors, and managers in marketing for retail and e-commerce.